Compensation & Tax Memos

 Memo #11 - Auto and Other Business Expense Reimbursements

 Churches can be better stewards and help their pastors save tax dollars by establishing accountable expense reimbursement plans.
-Learn how with this memo.
+This memo explains how to do this properly.

 Memo #12 - Who is a Minister for Tax Purposes?